 - Always thoroughly clean and oil any machine before running it.

 - Always start sewing slowly to test your machine threading.
-Practice on samples or scraps to try a simple straight seam.
+Practice with samples or scraps to try a simple straight seam.

-- Use good quality thread to prevent excess lint in the machine.
+- Use a good quality thread to prevent excess lint in the machine.

 - If your stitching is uneven, that means the tension needs an adjustment.